Getting Around Cape Town

 So you are interested in travelling to Cape Town, a few hotels and tours have caught your attention, but then the thought hits you - what options do I have to get around and sightsee?
 Well, we have you covered on that one by showcasing just a few of the ways to travel around this fantastic city.

 We offer travel options from vehicle hire to private guides and chauffeurs, from buses to trains to Harley Davidson motorbikes.
-We even have the possibility of walking tours through the city.
+We even offer the possibility of walking tours throughout the city.

 So yes, there is more than one way of getting around Cape Town, so whatever you fancy have a look at the below options and let us know.